What are Progressive Web Apps (PWA) ?

 - Responsive – Fits any form factor: desktop, mobile, tablet, or whatever is next.

 - Connectivity independent – Enhanced with service workers to work offline or on low-quality networks.

 - App-like – Feels like an app, because the app shell model separates the application functionality from application content.

 - Fresh – Always up-to-date thanks to the service worker update process.

 - Safe – Served via HTTPS to prevent snooping and to ensure content hasn’t been tampered with.

-- Discoverable – Is identifiable as an “application” thanks to W3C manifest and service worker registration scope, allowing search engines to find it.
+- Discoverable – This is identifiable as an “application” thanks to the W3C manifest and service worker registration scope, allowing search engines to find it.

 - Re-engageable – Makes re-engagement easy through features like push notifications.

 - Installable – Allows users to add apps they find most useful to their home screen without the hassle of an app store.

 - Linkable – Easily share the application via URL, does not require complex installation.